 3. Sony: Android TV

-Android TV is the nearest the smart TV universe has to a standardised operating system, but there are still variations between brand executions.
+Android TV is the nearest the smart TV universe has to a standardized operating system, but there are still variations between brand executions.

 Other supporters of Android TV are Philips (via maker TP Vision) and in the US, Sharp.
 It’s also available on the Nvidia Shield TV streamer and Razer Forge TV.